Szymon-Michalak/iOS-Resources/docs/deepdivesDocs/SwiftVsObjc.md

 ---
-title: 🐦📜 Objective-C vs Swift
+title: 🕊️📜 Objective-C vs Swift
 description: An Exhaustive List of Differences with Full Explanation
-sidebar_position: 4
 ---

 <!-- ## Table of Contents